1.8 Cross-border cooperation

 The OFQJ - Franco-Québécois Youth Office

-As a OIF member, the government of Quebec signed a memorandum of understanding with the French government on 9 February 1968, which led to the setup of the OFQJ - Franco-Québécois Youth Office.
+The government of Quebec signed a memorandum of understanding with the French government on 9 February 1968, which led to the setup of the Franco-Québécois Youth Office (Office franco-québecois pour la jeunesse - OFQJ).

 The OFQJ is a bi-governmental body active in France and Quebec, governed by a Board of Directors chaired by the French minister responsible for Youth and the Quebec Minister of International Relations and La Francophonie, and by the French Minister in charge of Youth .
 The Office participates in bringing together young French and Québécois citizens between the ages of 18 and 35 through mobility programmes designed to increase student employability by complementing and improving on their training (through placements in professional environments), as well as developing networks of partners and raising awareness on entrepreneurial values.
 “France-Canada” and “France-Quebec” mobility agreements facilitate exchanges and mobility of “young professionals, jobseekers, students, apprentices, artists and culture professionals”.